supertigim/robot-simulator/README.md

-**ARCHIVED: Please note that this repository is not currently maintained.**

-# Sobot Rimulator
+# Robot Simulator

 A robot programming tool.

 ![Screenshot](images/screenshot.png)

-Sobot Rimulator is inspired by [Sim.I.Am](http://jpdelacroix.com/software/simiam.html), by [JP de la Croix](http://jpdelacroix.com/).
+Robot Simulator(formerly, Sobot Rimulator) is inspired by [Sim.I.Am](http://jpdelacroix.com/software/simiam.html), by [JP de la Croix](http://jpdelacroix.com/).
 The software simulates a [Khepera III](https://ftp.k-team.com/KheperaIII/UserManual/Kh3.Robot.UserManual.pdf) robot navigating to a goal in an environment of obstacles.
 The control system packaged with this software is based on the principles of [hybrid automata](https://en.wikipedia.org/wiki/Hybrid_automaton), as taught by [Magnus Egerstedt](https://magnus.ece.gatech.edu/).
 An in-depth discussion of these principles is given in [this article](https://www.toptal.com/robotics/programming-a-robot-an-introductory-tutorial) on the Toptal Engineering Blog.

 ## Table of Contents